Learned Image Compression with Gaussian-Laplacian-Logistic Mixture Model and Concatenated Residual Modules: The Proposed Image Compression Scheme with CRM and GLLMM

 \subsection{Loss Function}

-The learning-based image compression needs to optimize the rate-distortion performance.
+In this paper, we focus on optimizing the learned image compression to achieve the best rate-distortion (R-D) performance, based on the information theory.
 Let $R$ be the expected length of the bitstream, and $D$ be the reconstruction error between the source image and reconstructed image.
 The tradeoff between the rate and distortion is adjusted by a Lagrange multiplier denoted by $\lambda$.
 The objective cost function is then defined as follows:

-where $D(x, \hat{x})$ is the reconstruction error between origin image $x$ and the decompressed image $\hat{x}$, such as mean square error (MSE) and MS-SSIM. $H(\hat{y})$, $H(\hat{z})$ are the entropies of the core latent representation and hyper representations.
+where the distortion $D(\bm{x},\hat{\bm{x}})$ is the reconstruction error between origin image $\bm{x}$ and the decompressed image $\hat{\bm{x}}$. $H(\hat{\bm{y}})$ and $H(\hat{\bm{z}})$ are the entropies of the latents and hyperpriors, based on the estimated conditional probabilities, as a measure of the bits needed to encode them.

+The mean square error (MSE) and MS-SSIM are the most widely used distortion metrics, which are chosen in this paper.
+Other terms such as the GAN cost can be added to the loss function to achieve other goals.
+However, when more terms are introduced, the optimized result has to trade off these different constraints.